fhiso/legacy-format/data-model.md

 ### SURN   {#SURN}

-A family name passed on or used by members of a family.
+Surname: a family name passed on or used by members of a family.

 Contexts
 :   .`[INDI]`.`[NAME]`.`[SURN]`